• Skip to primary navigation

 Instructions

-• Add pine nuts, garlic, lemon juice, salt and vegan parmesan cheese and pulse
+• Add pine nuts, garlic, lemon juice, salt and nutritional yeast to a small food processor or small blender and pulse until roughly mixed.

 • Taste and add more salt if needed.
-If it's too acidic, add more vegan cheese, if it's too thick, add more olive oil or a splash of water.
+If it's too acidic, add more nutritional yeast, if it's too thick, add more olive oil or a splash of water.

 Notes